 The importance of understanding church guests has grown every year as I consult with churches.
 In fact, for almost two decades I've conducted ministry observations during weekend services.
 I call it[...]

 When a first time guest drives onto your campus, they will decide within 11 minutes whether or not they are coming back.

 It's hard to overstate the wow factor a church body creates by serve generously through a system of hospitality.
-For the last 10 years I have observed and analyzed over 200 churches while conducting a "secret worshipper" experience.
-It is a service at Auxano we call the "Guest Perspective Evaluation."
+We have observed and analyzed over 500 churches while conducting a "secret worshipper" experience.
+It is a service at Pivvot we call the "Guest Perspective Evaluation."
 One of my greatest thrills in ministry is tasting the variety of size, location, and spiritual heritage of these churches.
 But the most important observation is that any church can take small steps to make a dramatic difference in welcoming guests.

 THE SEVEN CHECKPOINTS

-#7 Worship: Do guests know which door to enter?
+#7 Worship Service: Do guests know which door to enter?
 Is the main entrance obvious?